Scylidose/100DaysOfCodeChallenge/Calendar/README.md

 # 100 Days of Code Challenge

+## Day 86 to 89: 24 to 27 July 2018

+- Finished Login Exercise.
+Added login and register form, log off link, title, can add and fetch a user, unique url for each user.

+- Read ExpressJS and EJS documentations

+**Aprox Time:** ***4 hours***

 ## Day 85: 23 July 2018

 - Continued to do Login exercise, Added user route, and succeed to debug the app.